Video Media Encoding

 What’s the best audio codec?

 Like video, different audio codecs excel at different things.
-AAC (Advanced Audio Coding) and MP3 (MPEG-1 Audio Layer 3) are two lossy formats that are widely known among audio and video enthusiasts.
-Given that they are lossy, these formats, in essence, delete information related to the audio in order to compress the space required.
+For example, AAC (Advanced Audio Coding) and MP3 (MPEG-1 Audio Layer 3) are two lossy formats widely known among audio and video enthusiasts.
+Given that they are lossy, these formats, in essence, delete information related to the audio to compress the space required.
 The job of this compression is to strike the right balance, where a sufficient amount of space is saved without notably compromising the audio quality.

 So what are the recommended codecs?